 Indicator 1: At least 95% of all rural communes in the country are covered by the IDPoor procedure.
 This indicator has not only been fully achieved well before the end of the TC measure, but even been exceeded.
 From round 7 (2013) onwards, IDPoor continuously managed to cover 100% of all targeted rural communes.
 Today IDPoor identifies around 250.000 poor households in each of the yearly rounds.
 One round is implemented in a third of the country’s provinces, thereby achieving a three-year update cycle of the data on poor households of any given rural area.
 At the end of data collection round 9 (2015), all provinces had implemented IDPoor at least twice, while ten provinces were covered 3 times, four provinces 4 times and two provinces were even covered 5 times.
+In round 9, all rural communes in the provinces of Kampong Thom, Kampong Cham, Tbong Khom, Stung Treng, Kracheh, Banteay Meanchey, Otdar Meanchey, Siem Reap and Phnom Penh were covered.

 The MOP’s staff takes full responsibility for the implementation and supervision of the yearly rural IDPoor rounds, including the capacity development of local administrative structures.
 However, the late disbursement of government funds in the previous years has regularly delayed the start of IDPoor rounds.

 A study by the World Bank in early 2012 showed that the acceptance of IDPoor among villagers is good.
-Coverage levels of the poor are considered to be high, and inclusion leakages to the rich to be relatively low.
+Coverage levels of the poor are considered to be high, and inclusion leakages to weatlhier part of the population to be relatively low.
 Based on the results of the study, the accuracy of the IDPoor mechanism can be considered as satisfactory.
-Moreover, IDPoor scores well in the international comparison.
+Moreover, the authors of the World Bank study compared IDPoor to other targeting programmes worldwide and came to the conculsion that IDPoor scores well in the international comparison.
 Certain recommendations arise out of the study, such as better inclusion of poor ethnic minorities and strengthening of the monitoring and complaint resolution mechanism.
 In response to the study, the project has supported the MOP in the development and implementation of new monitoring guidelines to improve the supervision and steering of the implementation process in the provinces.
 Other recommendations (e.g. further improving the accuracy of IDPoor data, developing a comprehensive complaints mechanism) have not yet been followed up by the MOP.
+The development of a complaints mechanism is planned in the scope of the Urban IDPoor procedure.
+While guidelines have already been developed with support of the programme, the actual implementation is still pending due to weak monitoring capacities in the MOP.
+Improving the accuracy of the IDPoor data requires a stronger cooperation with data user organisations.
+The communication to users is still weak, and suggestions for improvement cannot be taken into account.
+Further strengthening of MOP in this regard will be necessary to sustainably achieve the availability of accurate and up-to-date data on poor households.